abinit/abipy/docs/devel/coding_guide.rst

 Testing
 =======

-Abipy has a testing infrastructure based on :mod:`unittest`.
+Abipy has a testing infrastructure based on :mod:`unittest` and pytest_.
-The tests are in :mod:`abipy.tests`, data files are strore in :file:`abipy/tests/data`.
+The tests are in :mod:`abipy.core.testing`, data files are strore in :file:`abipy/tests/data`.